georgemao/cognitoDevAuthIds/README.md

 ```
 This call will return an **IdentityId** and **Token** which you will pass into the call to exchange for AWS credentials.

-3. Exchange the token for AWS credentials using **getCredentialsForIdentity**
+3. Exchange the token for AWS credentials using **getCredentialsForIdentity**.
+Cognito will assign the user a role based on the rules you have configured in your Identity Pool.

 You will need to pass it credentials in this format: